seancolsen/querydown/README.md

-# Lower Query Language
+# Querydown

-Lower Query Language, or LQL, is a simple language designed to allow less-technical end-users to query a relational database.

-It's like "markdown for SQL".
+Querydown is a modern [domain-specific programing language](https://en.wikipedia.org/wiki/Domain-specific_language) designed for expressively writing relational databases queries that [transpile](https://en.wikipedia.org/wiki/Source-to-source_compiler) to [SQL](https://en.wikipedia.org/wiki/SQL).
+The code is succinct and safe for end-users to write, making it like **"markdown for SQL"**.

+## Status

+⚠️ Querydown is currently in **concept phase**. ⚠️

 ## Design goals